 Under the county administrator plan, the administrator is the head of the county for the management of the county affairs placed in the administrator's charge.
 If required by the county board, the administrator is the supervisor of all county institutions and agencies, and of non-elected department heads.
 The administrator also is responsible for the preparation and execution of the county budget, including a long range capital expenditure plan, and serves as the purchasing agent for the county.
-64 counties have established the position of county administrator (Ramsey and Dakota Counties use the title of "county manager").
+As of August 2014, 52 counties had established the position of county administrator (Ramsey and Dakota Counties use the title of "county manager").
 The county administrator serves at the pleasure of the county board.